atornel/Aduct/docs/guide/installation.rst

    website <https://pypi.org/project/PyGObject/>`__) or follow the instructions from the `official website <https://pygobject.readthedocs.io/>`__.

-Getting Qtk
+Getting Aduct
 --------------

-After the requirements are satisfied, installing Qtk won’t be a trouble.
+After the requirements are satisfied, installing Aduct won’t be a trouble.
 The best way is to install it using PIP.

 .. code::

-   $ pip install Qtk
+   $ pip install Aduct

-As already stated, for those not comfortable with PIP, you can always get the source code and do necessary things to get Qtk on your *PYTHONPATH*.
+As already stated, for those not comfortable with PIP, you can always get the source code and do necessary things to get Aduct on your *PYTHONPATH*.

 New to Gtk ?